akashchandwani/logging-demo/README.md

 Features -

-1. Add timezone to the logs
+* Add timezone to the logs
+* Add sessionId to the logs
+* Add userId to the logs
+* Add http method to the logs
-2. Add username to the logs
+* Add http request uri to the logs
+* A Filter to add sessionId, userId, http-method and http-request-uri to all the logs
-3. A filter to log the requests and the response
+* A Filter to log all requests and the response (Request log contents - http method, http request URI,
-4. A filter to add username to the requests.
+* An Aspect to track all method invocations and their return values
-5. Add httptrace using actuators
+* Add httptrace using spring-actuators